statiagov/gesmew/guides/content/user/payments/payment_states.md

 # Capture a Payment via the Admin

 To capture a payment using the Admin Interface, click on the "Orders" tab.
-Find the order you want to look up and click on it.
+Find the inspection you want to look up and click on it.
 Then click on the "Payments" link.
-The order details will appear.
+The inspection details will appear.
 Click on the "Capture" icon to initiate the capture process.

 ![Capture a Payment](/images/user/payments/payment_capture.jpg)

 ## Void a Payment

 To void a payment, go to the Admin Interface. click on the "Orders" tab.
-Find the order you want to look up and click on it.
+Find the inspection you want to look up and click on it.
 Then click on the "Payments" link.
-The order details will appear.
+The inspection details will appear.
 Click on the "Void" icon to void the transaction.

 ![Void a Payment](/images/user/payments/payment_void.jpg)